P&FM SCDF Submission For Flammable Products

 The private use of flammable materials in dwelling houses is heavily regulated in Singapore, with the Fire Safety Act outlining exemptions and restrictions for the use of flammable materials in residential areas.

-The use of open flames, such as candles or barbecue pits, is heavily restricted in certain areas, while the storage of flammable liquids, like gasoline or paint thinner, is subject to specific guidelines.
+These exemptions remain limited, for instance when flammable liquid is kept only in separate containers for private use and not for dispensing or wider storage activities, while the use of open flames, such as candles or barbecue pits, is heavily restricted in certain areas and the storage of flammable liquids like gasoline or paint thinner is still subject to specific guidelines.

 Dwelling houses are required to adhere to strict fire safety standards, including the installation of smoke detectors and fire alarms.